 How to Choose Your Virtual Assistant Services

-Perhaps you’ve got a knack for design and would thrive as a graphic designer creating pinnable images on Pinterest.
+Perhaps you have a knack for design and would thrive as a graphic designer creating pinnable images on Pinterest.

 Maybe you love numbers and could help a client analyze their Google Analytics stats.

-Another way to narrow down your services would be to choose a niche and then decide on your ideal client.
+Next, decide on the type of client you’d like to work with.
 Maybe you want to work in the personal training field helping female trainers.